codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries.md

 2. [List all push operations](/codat-api#/operations/get-company-push-history) for the company.
 A `Success` status indicates that the Journal Entry object was deleted from QBO.

-3. Check the Journal Entry no longer exists in the QBO UI.
+3. Check the journal entry no longer exists in the QBO UI.

 ### Effect on related objects